inkVerb/501webapp/README.md

   - The web app folder `/srv/www/501/` remains after package removal
     - That folder and its files do not reside inside the package, so they are not included in a remove operation
     - The `501` directory was copied after a `git clone` under `%post`
+  - If you get `changelog` or `bad date` error, then consider yourself normal

 | **Remove RedHat/CentOS package** :$ (optional)